 If only I “remember to remember” that tomorrow, indeed the next hour, is not guaranteed, to me or anyone else I know.

-If only I can “remember to remember” His words, then maybe I might live my life so that when I come to the end of my “dash” I never have any regrets, any “if only’s”.
+If only I can “remember to remember” His words, then maybe I might live such that when I come to the end of my journey I don’t have any regrets, any “if only’s”.